GL(2,R) Orbit Closures in Hyperelliptic Components of Strata: Cylinder Deformations

 Applying the matrix $u_t := $ to a horizontal $\M$-equivalence class of horizontal cylinders $\Cyl$ will be called (horizontally) shearing $\Cyl$.
 Applying the matrix $a_t:= $ will be called (vertically) dilating $\Cyl$.

-\begin{theorem}[Cylinder Deformation Theorem, Wright~\cite{Wcyl}]~ Let $(X, \omega) \in \M$ be a translation surface and let $\Cyl$ be an $\M$-equivalence class of horizontal cylinders on $(X, \omega)$.
-Horizontally shearing and vertically dilating $\Cyl$ by $t$ remains in $\M$ for all $t$. \end{theorem}
+\begin{ssthm}[Cylinder Deformation Theorem, Wright~\cite{Wcyl}] Let $(X, \omega) \in \M$ be a translation surface and let $\Cyl$ be an $\M$-equivalence class of horizontal cylinders on $(X, \omega)$.
+Horizontally shearing and vertically dilating $\Cyl$ by $t$ remains in $\M$ for all $t$. \end{ssthm}

 A special feature of the hyperelliptic component of a stratum is that if two horizontal cylinders share a horizontal saddle connection then they share exactly two - one on the top of each cylinder and one on the bottom of each cylinder.
-These saddle connections are exchanged by the hyperelliptic involution.
+This feature holds because the graph of cylinder adjacencies is a tree and because if a cylinder $C$ borders a cylinder $D$ on its top boundary, then it borders $D$ on its bottom boundary as well.
+The two saddle connections joining the cylinders are exchanged by the hyperelliptic involution.
+Given two adjacent cylinders $C$ and $D$, which border each other along saddle connections $s_1$ and $s_2$, we say that the cylinders are in transverse standard position if there is a cylinder $V$ that is contained in $C \cup D$, that contains $s_1$ and $s_2$, and that only intersects the core curves of cylinder $C$ and $D$ once.
+We say that $C$ and $D$ are in standard position if the core curve of $V$ is perpendicular to the core curves of cylinders $C$ and $D$.
+The definition is illustrated in Figure~\ref{F:tsp}.

-\begin{lemma}[Standard Position]~ Suppose that $(X, \omega)$ is a translation surface in a hyperelliptic component of a stratum and suppose that $C$ and $D$ are adjacent horizontal cylinders that belong to distinct equivalence classes $\Cyl_1$ and $\Cyl_2$ respectively.
-It is possible to shear $\Cyl_1$ and $\Cyl_2$ so that there is a vertical cylinder $V$ that simply intersects $C$ and $D$, intersects no other horizontal cylinders, and that contains the two horizontal saddle connections on the boundary of $C$ and $D$.
-Given two such cylinders this position will be called standard position.
-Alternatively, it is possible to only shear $\Cyl_2$ so that there is a cylinder $T$ transverse to the horizontal that simply intersects $C$ and $D$, intersects no other horizontal cylinders, and contains the two horizontal saddle connections on the boundary of $C$ and $D$.
-To move to this configuration we will say that we have put $C$ and $D$ in transverse standard position while fixing $C$. \end{lemma} \begin{proof} Let $s_1$ and $s_2$ be the horizontal saddle connections lying on the boundary of $C$ and $D$.
+\begin{sslem}[Standard Position] Suppose that $(X, \omega)$ is a translation surface in a hyperelliptic component of a stratum and suppose that $C$ and $D$ are adjacent horizontal cylinders that belong to distinct equivalence classes $\Cyl_1$ and $\Cyl_2$ respectively. \begin{enumerate} \item It is possible to shear $\Cyl_2$ so that $C$ and $D$ are in transverse standard position. \item It is possible to shear $\Cyl_1$ and $\Cyl_2$ so that $C$ and $D$ are in standard position. \end{enumerate} \end{sslem} \begin{proof} Let $s_1$ and $s_2$ be the horizontal saddle connections lying on the boundary of $C$ and $D$.
 By Theorem~\ref{CDT} shear $\Cyl_1$ so that $s_1$ lies directly over $s_2$; then shear $\Cyl_2$ so that $s_2$ lies directly over $s_1$.
 Recall that $s_1$ and $s_2$ are exchanged by the hyperelliptic involution and hence have identical lengths.
-Choose $V$ to be the vertical cylinder passing through $s_1$ and $s_2$. \end{proof}
+Choose $V$ to be the vertical cylinder passing through $s_1$ and $s_2$.
+This proves part (2), the proof of part (1) is almost completely identical. \end{proof}